chrisvoncsefalvay/grazer/README.md

 ## License
 Copyright (c) 2014 Chris von Csefalvay.
 Licensed under the MIT license.
 Disclaimer: I am not affiliated with Graze, just a fan of their snack boxes.
+If you enjoy this module, please do me a favour and check out [Special Effect](http://www.specialeffect.org.uk/).
+They're a charity that helps disabled gamers by acquiring and/or hacking together adaptive and augmentative devices to help them play.
+The experience of gaming belongs to everyone.
+Consider donating or helping them out - trust me, it'll change your life.